bahrmichael/godot-visual-regression-testing/README.md

 ### Prerequisites

+This currently doesn't work on headless machines (such as GitHub action runners) because we need to open a window to render the video.

 1. Install [Godot 4.4 Stable](https://godotengine.org/download)
-2. Install imagemagick (with homebrew on macOS: `brew install imagemagick`)
-3. Install ffmpeg (with homebrew on macOS: `brew install ffmpeg`)
+2. Install ffmpeg (if you have homebrew on macOS: `brew install ffmpeg`)

 ### Download the executable